 - Decreases financial productivity

-- Deprives an opportunity to save money with taxes
+- Deprive an opportunity to save money with taxes, vendors, etc

-Here’s how streamlining expense reports help manage employee expenses:
+Here’s how streamlining your expense reporting process can help manage employee expenses:

 - Alleviates the pain of repeated approvals/workflows